MicrosoftDocs/altspace-vr/altspace-vr/tutorials/web-projector-streaming.md

 3. Once placed, you can use your World Editor controls to resize the Web Projector.
 (It will also include instructions, on screen.)
 4. Select the "Connect" button to begin streaming your Edge browser.
 5. Remember to click "Broadcast" to begin sharing with all guests in the space.
 6. Don't forget to "Stop Streaming."
-Your session will timeout eventually, but until then it will continue to live-project your browser.
+Your session will time out eventually, but until then it will continue to live-project your browser.
 It's best to end your session as soon as you're done.

 ![Browser projected in AltspaceVR world](images/web-project-img-01.png)

-**Video-Streaming Tip:** If video stutters, stop streaming, adjust video quality to 480p or 360p, then re-start your stream and broadcast.
+**Video-Streaming Tip:** If video stutters, stop streaming, adjust video quality to 480p or 360p, then restart your stream and broadcast.
 Higher resolutions may strain CPU and upload bandwidth.

 > [!NOTE]
 > At this time the additional control buttons at the top of the Web Projector are not yet live.
 They will remain grey and unclickable.
 This is not a bug, it is by design (for now).

 *DISCLAIMER:
-Please note: usage of the Web Projector, like all other features in AltspaceVR, is subject to our [Terms of Service](../community/terms-of-service.md) and our [Community Standards](../community/community-standards.md).
+Note: usage of the Web Projector, like all other features in AltspaceVR, is subject to our [Terms of Service](../community/terms-of-service.md) and our [Community Standards](../community/community-standards.md).
 As such, the Web Projector may not be used to stream content that is in violation of either agreement.
 Doing so will result in moderation actions taken by AltspaceVR.
-Access to the Web Projector Open Beta is not guaranteed, and may only be granted for a temporary trial.
+Access to the Web Projector Open Beta isn't guaranteed, and may only be granted for a temporary trial.
 The length of the beta and the length of your participation are at the discretion of the AltspaceVR team.
-Using the beta version of the Web Projector is not required, and participation in the beta is purely voluntary.
+Using the beta version of the Web Projector isn't required, and participation in the beta is purely voluntary.
 Participants are encouraged to offer feedback about the Web Projector that will help shape the functionality and usability of the feature as development continues.
 The beta version of the Web Projector may have limited functionality and may be subject to unexpected bugs.
 Thank you, in advance, for your participation.